-First-year students (transfers and freshmen) see First Year Experience (FYE) advisor Susan Rotkovitz.
+First-year students (freshmen) see First Year Experience (FYE) advisor Susan Rotkovitz.
 When you have a moment, and settle into the department, try to meet with faculty whose interests match yours.
 For example, lighting design students should meet with Jay Herzog and introduce themselves.
 This is the best way to find out about specific opportunities within the department.

 Transfer students must be evaluated by the chair before the start of the semester to check for courses that should be accepted from your transfer institution.
-If you are an Acting Track student, you are advised as to where in the track you will begin.
+If you are an BFA in Acting student, you are advised as to where in the sequence of courses you will begin.
 Some, but not many, students are moved directly into Acting II, Movement II and/or Voice II, based on their auditions.

 Peggy Penniman advises all theatre minors.
 Minors should attend the semester’s opening meeting as the information is important to them.

 All other students are assigned an adviser when they declare their major and track.
 This is usually a faculty member in the track you are pursuing.
-If you do not have an adviser, please call the office at (410) 704-2792 or email Administrative Assistant Catie Mickletz at firstname.lastname@example.org, so that you can be assigned a faculty adviser.
+If you do not have an adviser, please call the office at (410) 704-2792 or email Administrative Assistant Jesse Herche at email@example.com, so that you can be assigned a faculty adviser.

 Advising Day (Obtaining Your Schedule for Next Semester)

-You must see your adviser on “Advising Day” to get a schedule for the upcoming semester.
-This is often the last Friday in October and February.
+You must see your adviser during advising week to get a schedule for the upcoming semester.
+These weeks are often the last weeks in October and February.
 We will send out notifications to declared majors and minors of the exact dates.

 You must come to the advising session with your proposed schedule.
 Do not expect to begin the process with your advisers, as an advising sessions is not long enough to build a full schedule.
 Please prepare alternative classes to your schedule.
 Although the advisers might see problems with your progress toward graduation, they are not responsible for your completion of your degree.
 You are.
 Students who miss advising sessions may not be able to get into their classes required for graduation.